-Recommend JPA Governing Board accept the Investment Report for FY 2018-19.
-Operations Committee members present at the September 10, 2019 meeting concurred with this recommendation.
+Recommend JPA Operations Committee accept the Investment Report for FY 2018-19.

 Raquel España, Development Manager

 Re: Grant and Fundraising Report for FY 2018-19

 On February 6, 2006, the JPA Governing Board authorized the Library Director to approve the acceptance of grants as stated in Article II of the Bylaws for the San Mateo County Library Joint Powers Authority (Library JPA).
 Article II. states that the JPA shall: